go-micah/imaging/README.md

 ![](https://imaging.micahwalter.com/dist?width=800&height=400)

+Try this in your browser [imaging.micahwalter.com/dist?width=800&height=400](https://imaging.micahwalter.com/dist?width=800&height=400).
+You can adjust the width and height.

 ## Steps

 `steps` generates a "step wedge" test image.
 These types of test images can be useful when calibrating a camera system.

 ![](https://imaging.micahwalter.com/steps?width=800&height=400)

+Try this in your browser [imaging.micahwalter.com/steps?width=800&height=400](https://imaging.micahwalter.com/steps?width=800&height=400).
+You can adjust the width and height.

 ## AWS Lambda